Are you an adviser? Go to Unbiased Pro

 • You might have to pay higher fees than those levied by a defined contribution (DC) scheme.

-• While you have access to more investments via a QROPS, you are exposed to greater risk.
+• While you can access more investments via a QROPS, you are exposed to greater risk.

 It’s a good idea to get guidance from an independent financial adviser before transferring your pension.